Echo-Gambino/Genda/README.md

 6. (OPTIONAL) Implement a terminal flags for quickly performing activities like saving a note and reminding, etc.

+X. Create a webapplication client for a GUI front-end.

 7. Create a GUI client on linux for ease of use for average joes.

 8. Implement encryption files, that can be readily accessed by entering in credentials like a password.